georgekenison/starter-academic/content/authors/admin/_index.md

   - course: PhD in Mathematics
     institution: University of Warwick
     year: 2017
-  - course: Master of Mathematics
+  - course: Masters of Mathematics
     institution: University of Warwick
     year: 2013